masc-ucsc/docs/docs/pyrope/05b-statements.md

 assert total2 == (3,2)
 ```

-In addition, the three statements can have a bundle.
+In addition, the three statements can have a tuple.
 This is only useful when
 the statements are used in an expression.

 ```